-Sticking with the list theme of a previous post, here’s seven reasons why I’d suggest taking on a History of Art degree.
+Sticking with the list theme of a previous post, here are seven reasons why I’d suggest taking on a History of Art degree.
 Enjoy!

-6. Who likes doing statistical analysis?
-I mean, I praise those who can do it (literally well done), but I much prefer analysing the use of an ionic column on a 19th century government house in Calcutta.
+Who likes doing statistical analysis?
+I mean, I praise those who can do it (literally well done), but I much prefer analysing the use of an Ionic column on a 19th century government house in Calcutta.

 Whether you’re interested in painting, sculpture, ceramics, architecture, literature, politics or even gender (including a number of other topics), History of Art is an incredible subject and I couldn’t recommend it more.